yaswantS542297/assignment2-lakkaraju/README.md

    | Golden Temple | 2 | $200 |
    | Ellora & Ajanta caves | 5 | $300 |
    | Taj Mahal | 4 | $500 |

+ ---

+### Writing Quotes
+> "I have only made this letter longer because I have not had the time to make it shorter." - *Blaise Pascal* <br>
+> "Mathematicians deal with large numbers sometimes, but never in their income." - *Isaac Asimov*